-When you dye your hair blonde, your natural hair color is lifted.
+When you dye your hair blonde, your natural hair colour is lifted.
 This allows for underlying warmth in your hair to become more visible.
 Everyone has some level of warmth in their natural hair (your skin tone will help you indicate just how much warmth).
-The removal of your natural color will make the warm yellow, orange or red tones in your hair more visible — especially if the bleaching process does not remove the underlying pigments entirely.
+The removal of your natural colour will make the warm yellow, orange or red tones in your hair more visible — especially if the bleaching process does not remove the underlying pigments entirely.

 Brassiness can be a common side effect of lightening your hair, but natural blondes can also experience this if their hair has suffered heat or sun damage, for example.
 Whatever your circumstances, plenty of toning products and care tips are available to prevent brass from appearing.

 So now you know what causes brassiness, the next and most important question is how do you fix it?
 There are multiple at-home toning treatments you can try (and they don't involve making your own apple cider vinegar rinse!).
 Explore some of these solutions for toning hair to keep brass at bay:

 An easy way to neutralize brassy tones is with a hair toner.
 Blonde It Up Crystal Glow Toner is our top choice for colour-treated blondes, bleached blondes and natural light blondes who are noticing yellow tones in their hair.